 Families Woven into the Urban Fabric

-By choosing to raise their kids in an urban setting, parents are expressing their priority of a culturally diverse living experience with unique social opportunities for their children.
+Urban families tend to value a culturally diverse living experience with unique social opportunities for their children.
 An interactive and playful building design further promotes these values.
-Unique cues from the exterior of the building help children identify their building on the street as well as the location of their unit within the building.
 Colorful graphics and patterns and youthful design elements incorporated into the exterior design provide urban families with a home that makes an architectural statement about their inclusion in an already diverse urban fabric.

 Creating a Kid-Friendly Sidewalk Environment

+Safety is a concern for all parents.
 In the suburbs, children can run up and down sidewalks with little worry.
 In an urban setting, however, there is more traffic and distraction.
 To help mitigate this issue, a variety of design solutions can be applied to an urban family mixed-use building at the ground level.
-Sidewalk and planter design, increased lighting and physical and visual barriers incorporated along the street can help ease parents’ minds and create an interesting experience for children.